-TEST SPONSORs may select which of the heuristics they wish to execute.
+Test sponsors may select which of the heuristics they wish to execute.
 Only heuristics which are executed can be marked as passed (see 8.6.1).

-If TEST SPONSORs choose to execute a heuristic, they shall execute all of its steps in sequence.
+If test sponsors choose to execute a heuristic, they shall execute all of its steps in sequence.
 The testing of storage equipment may have minimal interruptions between heuristic COMs as needed to set up for each selected heuristic test.
 No configuration changes are allowed between each heuristic test.

-No STORAGE DEVICE may be added or removed, nor changed in state (taken on or offline, made a spare or incorporated, etc) nor may any RAID groups be changed during the CAPACITY OPTIMIZATION TEST.
+No storage device may be added or removed, nor changed in state (taken on or offline, made a spare or incorporated, etc.) nor may any RAID groups be changed during any particular COM test.
 In the event of an automated disk failure and subsequent RAID rebuild at any time during a test, the test shall be restarted when the rebuild is completed and the failed disk replaced per manufacturers guidelines for installed and working systems.